robertonetti/yeast-cascade-mutation-simulator/README.md

 - [x] create program to read from file;
 - [x] create folder for Jupyter notebooks;
 - [x] eliminate repeated attributes in class diagrams;
+- [x] rename the Binary Tree file as BinaryTree;
+- [x] create chapter "Usage" with all the examples;
+- [x] create chapter "Implementation" with class structure, implementation of the Simulator etc.. ;
+- [ ] create chapter "Notebooks";
 - [ ] substutute left and right with left_child & right_child in the code;
-- [ ] rename the Binary Tree file as BinaryTree;
-- [ ] create chapter "Usage" with all the examples;
-- [ ] create chapter "Implementation" with class structure, implementation of the Simulator etc.. ;
+- [ ] check the grammar of the readme;
-- [ ] create chapter "Visualization";